tsathoqqua/limadocs/docs/source/module/modules-m_npcscript.rst

 Creates a new script with 'name'.

+.. c:function:: int query_recovery_time()

+Returns the time in minutes before recover() is called and the script is aborted.

+.. c:function:: void set_recovery_time(int rt)

+Set the time in minutes before the script should have finished and the recover() function is called in the NPC and the script is aborted.

+.. c:function:: void recover()

+Override this function in your NPC inheriting M_NPCSCRIPT.
+It will be called after the minutes set using ``set_recovery_time()`` are up.

 .. c:function:: int add_steps(string name, class script_step *steps)

 Adds a series of steps (an array of class script_step) to a specific script.